trstovall/arka/README.md

       # spend a UTXO
       - index: (int, int, int)              # block index | payment index | output index
-        uid: bytes                          # spender's public key that hashes to or matches UTXO uid
+        spender: SpenderKey or SpenderList  # key set that hashes to or matches UTXO uid
-        signature: bytes                    # digital signature of H(index | uid | payment.to[]) using uid as key

       to:                                   # destinations are UTXOs